What is Probate?

 Who can help people with Probate?

 For 25 years, The Probate Pro has been practicing and providing probate related legal services.
 Our team of attorneys are equipped with the knowledge that is our law and will use it, along with creativity and compassion, to fight for our clients.
-With offices in Michigan, Ohio and Illinois, The Probate Pro has earned a reputation of being a premier probate law firm.
-If you or someone you know may be in need of probate related services, give us a call at 1-(877)-YOUR-FIRM.
+With offices in Michigan, Florida, Ohio and Illinois, The Probate Pro has earned a reputation of being a premier probate law firm.
+If you or someone you know may be in need of probate related services, give us a call at 1-(833)PROBATE.

 The Wayne County Probate Court can be found here: